ryantd42/NY-Legislative-Git/2023/A3715C-2023/bill.md

  statement that no such consent or approval is required.
 Such  statement shall  be  deemed conclusive for purposes of filing by the department of state.
-If subsequent to submitting the certificate of incorporation  for filing,  the  corporation  plans  to  engage  in  any activity requiring
+If subsequent to submitting the certificate of incorporation  for

   EXPLANATION--Matter in ITALICS (underscored) is new; matter in brackets [ ] is old law to be omitted.
-  LBD04263-04-4
+  LBD04263-06-4
- A. 3715--B  2
+ A. 3715--C  2

- consent or approval pursuant to  section  404  [(approvals]  (APPROVALS, notices  and  consents) of this [chapter] ARTICLE, the corporation shall obtain such consent or approval and accordingly amend its certificate of
+ filing,  the  corporation  plans  to  engage  in  any activity requiring consent or approval pursuant to  section  404  [(approvals]  (APPROVALS, notices  and  consents) of this [chapter] ARTICLE, the corporation shall obtain such consent or approval and accordingly amend its certificate of